 - When part of the crew gets stuck in turn-based time in season 2 of Raumschiff GameStar, Captain Langer, instead of coming up with a clever way to get the out, just suggests reloading an older save-game—and thwarted immediately by Darth Mopp deleting all of their saved games.
 After beating him back, the Captain turns to a hex editor instead.

-- Anyone used to working on memory-heavy programs, such as the Adobe Creative Suite, will soon develop the nervous tic of using the 'save' keyboard shortcut every couple of minutes, or face the possibility of losing a huge amount of work the next time Flash or Premiere crashes.
-And more to the point, will equally find their fingers hovering constantly over the 'undo' shortcut keys.
-Bonus points if this becomes so internalised you find yourself twitching to 'undo' real, non-computer errors.
+- Anyone used to working on memory-heavy programs, such as the Adobe Creative Suite, will soon develop the nervous tic of using the "save" keyboard shortcut every couple of minutes, or face the possibility of losing a huge amount of work the next time Flash or Premiere crashes.
+And more to the point, will equally find their fingers hovering constantly over the "undo" shortcut keys.
+Bonus points if this becomes so internalized you find yourself twitching to "undo" real, non-computer errors.

 - Through a series of exploits, in Dungeons & Dragons's 3.5 edition, it was possible to cast a series of spells on a psicrystal which would allow you to use it as a "save crystal" of sorts; you would cast a spell that would let you roll back to the start of the round, then a second spell that suspended the crystal in time for a day.
 If you didn't cancel the spell when it came back, it would then reset time to the start of the round prior to putting the crystal into suspension, resulting in you "reverting" to your last save state.

 - In City of Reality, a character gets a device from an enemy he was fighting that allows him to rewind time a few seconds, allowing him to take advantage of this trope.
 He then uses this to get the high score in a videogame...